pemami4911/pemami4911.github.io/_posts/2016-08-11-Coop-Inverse-RL.markdown

 ## Further Notes

-CIRL can be formulated as a dec-POMDP, and reduced to a single-agent POMDP. dec-POMDP's are NEXP-complete (computational complexity that is doubly exponential) and there are methods for approximating single-agent POMDPs.
+CIRL can be formulated as a dec-POMDP, and reduced to a single-agent POMDP.
+Dec-POMDP's are NEXP-complete (computational complexity that is doubly exponential); single-agent POMDPs have established methods for finding approximating solutions.

-The experimenters used regret as a measure with respect to a fully-observed setting where the robot knows the ground truth of the hidden reward function.
-Also, the KL-divergence between the max-entropy trajectory distributions induced by the estimate of the reward parameters and the ground truth parameters.
-Finally, the L2-norm is used between the vector of rewards defined by the estimate of the reward parameters and the ground truth parameters.
+In the experiments, the authors used regret as a performance measure for learning the reward function with respect to a fully-observed setting where the robot knows the ground truth of the hidden reward function.
+Another performance measure used is the KL-divergence between the max-entropy trajectory distributions induced by the estimate of the reward parameters and the ground truth parameters.
+Finally, the L2-norm is used as a measure between the vector of rewards defined by the estimate of the reward parameters and the ground truth parameters.

 ## Comments

-I believe that we'll see some work coming out of OpenAI on research following this line, where you have AI and humans learning to colloborate safely.
+I believe that we'll see some work coming out of OpenAI following this line of research in the near future (where you have AI and humans learning to colloborate safely).
-The experiments conducted in this paper are on grid-world and far from being applied in a real world setting (until we get much better POMDP solvers, that is).
+It is also interesting to note that the experiments conducted in this paper are on a grid-world and far from being applied in a real world setting (until we get much better POMDP solvers, that is).